Library Partners

 Once-off establishment support followed by annual support for hosting and ongoing journal development.

-Institutional Journal Health Check $4,500 once-off
+Institutional Journal Health Check $4,500 AUD once-off

 A structured review of governance, editorial workflow, metadata quality, indexing readiness, and discoverability.